MahdiyarGHD/MahdiyarGHD/README.md

 [![](./src/header_.png)](#)

 > Hi there!
 I’m a 17-year-old junior back-end developer with a passion for coding.
 I have experience working with languages and technologies such as PHP/Laravel, Javascript/VueJs, C#/.NET and GNU/Linux.
 I’m always looking for new challenges and opportunities to learn.
-When I’m not coding, you can find me playing video games, studying or chatting with friend(s).
+When I’m not coding, you can find me playing video games, studying or chatting with friend(gh|s).

 ## 🛠️ Tech Stack:
 ![PHP](https://img.shields.io/badge/-PHP-555?style=flat&logo=php)&nbsp;